Discovered ways to improve Google Maps via various usability tests

 - Google Maps is in a very usable state but there are opportunities to improve

-- Aided in task construction to test our findings
+- Heuristic evaluation helped guide task construction and test our early findings

-- Moderator’s ability to establish trust and comfort with the participant directly affects their performance
+- A moderator's ability to establish trust and comfort with the participant directly affects their performance

 - Remote testing made it harder to engage participants in active communication